sarao-creates/DijkastraAlgorithm/README.md

 This is a Java program that is a HashMap from scratch.

 # A4 CacheLFU using PriorityQueue from Scratch
-This is a Java programt that is a priority queue from scratch, simuating how a CacheLFU on your operating system might work.
+This is a Java program that is a priority queue from scratch, simulating how a CacheLFU on your operating system might work.

 # A5 Dijkastra's Algorithm

-This is a Java program that allows you to create a scalable X number of nodes, connect edges between those nodes, give those edges a weight, and calcuate the shortest distance from node A to node B.
+This is a Java program that builds and calculates the shortest distance in a graph.
+You can create scalable X number of nodes, connect edges between those nodes, give those edges a weight, and calcuate the shortest distance from node A to node B.